 “What was it?” my wife asked as I sat down to a cold plate of food.

 “Nothing,” I answered.
 “Just a branch against the window.”
 Somehow, I think they understood what I really meant.

-Alex slept in our room that night, and the next one.
+Alex slept in our room that night and the next.
 On the third night I made him go back to his own room.
 My wife was willing to let him stay with us a little longer, but I convinced her that if there had been anything to worry about, it would’ve reared its head by now.
 We’d gone two days without a disturbance, and Alex had to learn to face his fears.